PeterGrace/opentsdb-docker/README.md

+# THIS PROJECT IS NOW ARCHIVED
+This project was relevant early on in the progression of opentsdb and bosun development but it is now arguable that this docker container could be done in many better ways.
+I'm archiving for posterity's sake but no new attention will be delivered to this repository.
+Thanks everyone for your issues, PRs, and encouragement!

 # opentsdb-docker

 Files required to make a trusted opentsdb Docker such that opentsdb can be used for other projects (e.g. scollector, bosun)